holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Forfeit Control thus Security {#vps-countermeasures-forfeit-control-thus-security}
 ![](images/ThreatTags/PreventionEASY.png)

 Bringing your VPS(s) in-house provides all the flexibility/power required to mitigate just about all the risks due to outsourcing to a cloud or hosting provider.
 How easy this will be is determined by how much you already have invested.
 Cloud offerings are often more expensive in monetary terms for medium to large environments, so as you grow, the cost benefits you may have gained due to quick development up-front will often become an anchor holding you back.
-Because you may have bought into their proprietary way of doing things, it now becomes costly to migrate, and your younger competitors which can turn quicker, out manoeuvre you.
-Platform as a Service and serverless technologies often appear even more attractive, but everything comes at a cost, cloud platforms may look good to start with, but often they are to good, and the costs will catch up with you.
+Because you may have bought into a cloud or hosting provider's proprietary way of doing things, it now becomes costly to migrate, and your younger competitors, who can turn more quickly, out manoeuvre you.
+Platform as a Service (PaaS) and serverless technologies often appear even more attractive, but everything comes at a cost.
+Cloud platforms may look good to start with, but often they are too good, and the costs will catch up with you.
 All that glitters is not gold.

 ### Windows